mmiranda222/.statsuite/content/using-api/data/_index.md

    * When there is not a PIT version: There will be only one actual content constraint, for the currently active version, with *no start date* and *no end date*
    * When there is a PIT version with PIT date: The actual content constraint for the pre-PIT version will have *no start date* and ***(1 second before) the PIT date as end date***, the actual content constraint for the PIT version will have the ***PIT date as start date*** and *no end date*
    * When there is a PIT version without user PIT date: The actual content constraint for the pre-PIT version will have *no start date* and *no end date*, the actual content constraint for the PIT version will have the *max value in C# and MS SQL/Oracle/MySQL db servers (9999-12-31 23:59:59) as start date* and *no end date*.
+- **Notes:**
-- **Note** that, based on [configuration](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#configuration), the actual content constraint can be returned without the values found for non-coded dimensions (same during the calculation of the constraint) in order to improve performance; by default, this option called `ExcludeNonCodedDimensionsDuringConstraintCalculation` is set to false.
+  - Based on a transfer-service [configuration](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#configuration), the **actual content constraint** can be returned without the values found for non-coded dimensions (same during the calculation of the constraint) in order to improve performance; by default, this option called `ExcludeNonCodedDimensionsDuringConstraintCalculation` is set to false;
+  - Based on a nsiws [configuration](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws#other-configuration-options), the **available constraint** can be returned without the values for non-coded dimensions in order to improve performance; by default, this option also called `ExcludeNonCodedDimensionsDuringConstraintCalculation` is set to false.

 ---